KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

   A(uploader) -= P
 ```

-Note also that even during steady state the priority range may increase beyond 2 \* P. The scaling introduced here helps to keep the range bounded
+Note also that even during steady state the priority range may increase beyond 2 \* P. The scaling introduced here helps to keep the range bounded.

 ##### Skipping rounds